James Likes Cougars!

 "So are you going to Hogsmeade tomorrow?"

-"Er…" He originally was going to, but he had his D.A.D.A paper to write, too… "Well, I have a paper to do, but my little brother wanted me to meet him for a butterbeer."
+"Er…" He originally was going to, but he had his D.A.D.A essay to write, too… "Well, I have an essay to do, but my little brother wanted me to meet him for a butterbeer."
 He looked at her.

 She broke into a smile.
 "Can I meet you for a separate butterbeer?" she asked.